 Note: A settings reset will revert all system-related settings and erase any saved Wi-Fi networks from your iPhone.
 Expect to spend some time reconfiguring your iPhone afterward.
 You will not lose any of your data, however.

-Back Tap Evolution
+Restore Back Tap Feature

-Last updated on 24 January, 2023
+Last updated on 19 June, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.